In this guide, we will show you how to find the location of your php.ini file.

 The easiest way to find your php.ini file is to use the PHP function phpinfo like so:

 //Use phpinfo to output information //about PHP's configuration: phpinfo();

-The phpinfo function is a debugging tool will output information about your PHP installation.
-In this output, you will find a line called Loaded Configuration File:
+The phpinfo function is a debugging tool that prints out information about your PHP installation.

-When I first started out developing with PHP, I would often end up editing the wrong file.
+When I first started out programming in PHP, I would often edit the wrong file.
 I would then spend the next 20 minutes scratching my head and wondering why my changes weren’t taking effect.

 We’ve all been there.